DonaldWhyte/notes-natural-language-processing/README.md

 ### Acknowledgements

-Credit to University of Leeds and Katja Markey for doing a great job teaching me the fundamentals of natural language processing.
+Credit to University of Leeds and Katja Market for doing a great job teaching me the fundamentals of natural language processing.